threatjammer/markdown-blog/why-threatjammer.md

 The amount of data available in the Threat Jammer backend is massive.
 We have enough data to train different machine learning models to detect malicious activity.
 Threat Jammer uses the data obtained from OSINT and CSINT sources and the users' behavior, heuristic analysis, and automatic data report to train machine learning models.

 ### Crowdsourced Intelligence
-Crowdsourced Intelligence means that our **users can report their data to the Threat Jammer system**.
+Crowdsourced Intelligence means that our **users can report their data to the Threat Jammer Engines**.
 When users feed Threat Jammer with their data using the Report API, they increase the chance of finding malicious activity and reducing the false positives.

 ## And the future?